cyclr/docs/pages/v2/05-application-connectors/information/sps-commerce-information.md

 {::options parse_block_html="true" /}

 <section class="card">

 ## Get JSON Transaction

-This method requires you to add your own custom response fields.
-This can be accomplished in the connector editor by clicking the
+For **Get JSON Transaction** method, you need to add your own custom response fields.
+To add custom fields in the connector editor, select  the
-"+" button under the **Response Fields** area.
+**+** button under the **Response Fields** area.

-A further explanation of how to do this can be found [here](https://docs.cyclr.com/adding-custom-fields).
+For more information, see the Cyclr documentation on how to [add custom fields](https://docs.cyclr.com/adding-custom-fields).
 </section>